GW8RDI/uSDXOpen/README.md

 Enjoy using this firmware, constructive criticism always welcome!
 73, Rob GW8RDI

-Use of this firmware is at the user's own risk.
-No warranty is provided although effort will be given where available to help all users.

 Legal basis for the distribution of modified open source firware based on the original license conditions:
 1. Constitutional right of artistic expression.
 2. Consumer law rights to distribute self-modified products, hardware and own or open-source modified software, and share that information openly.
 Original license terms:-